Meningococcal disease

 Adolescents

-Healthy adolescents aged 15–19 years are strongly recommended to receive a single dose of any MenACWY vaccine.
+Healthy adolescents aged 15–19 years are recommended to receive a single dose of any MenACWY vaccine.

-Healthy adolescents who have received a dose of quadrivalent meningococcal polysaccharide vaccine in the past (such as Mencevax or Menomune) should receive a dose of conjugate MenACWY vaccine at age 15–19 years.
-MenACWY vaccine should be given at least 6 months after the dose of quadrivalent meningococcal polysaccharide vaccine.
+Healthy adolescents who have received a dose of quadrivalent meningococcal polysaccharide vaccine in the past (4vMenPV — likely overseas as discontinued in Australia for some time) should receive a dose of conjugate MenACWY vaccine at age 15–19 years.
+MenACWY vaccine should be given at least 6 months after the dose of 4vMenPV.

-View recommendation detailsHealthy adolescents aged 15–19 years are strongly recommended to receive 2 doses of MenB vaccine.
+View recommendation detailsHealthy adolescents aged 15–19 years are recommended to receive 2 doses of MenB vaccine.

 View recommendation detailsAboriginal and Torres Strait Islander people